-A tummy tuck is one of the most popular post-weight-loss procedures because the abdomen is universally a target area for improvement.
+A popular post-weight loss surgery, a tummy tuck is often chosen because the abdomen is universally a target area for improvement.
 Excess skin removal is one of the hallmarks of a tummy tuck, but there’s more to it.
 During the procedure, I also tighten the abdominal muscles and improve the look of the navel.

 Arms & Legs

 After a major weight loss, the limbs may need help, too.
 Extra skin on the upper arms can create a “waddle.”
 Excess skin on the thighs can cause physical discomfort—and, in severe cases, it can even inhibit mobility.
 An arm lift and thigh lift, respectively, are the best approaches for these conditions.
 Both procedures remove excess skin while lifting and tightening the remaining tissue.
 They create a taut, smooth profile that looks well proportioned and feels amazing.